opendocsg/slw-judgments-backfill/2016_SGHC_207/report.md

 person” (emphasis added). [note: 28]

-19     The Government also submitted that the court should take a contextual approach to the interpretation of the Interview Agreement, similar to that adopted in _Zurich Insurance (Singapore) Pte Ltd v B-Gold Interior Design & Construction Pte Ltd_ [2008] SGCA 27 (“ _Zuric h Insurance_ ”), in
+19     The Government also submitted that the court should take a contextual approach to the interpretation of the Interview Agreement, similar to that adopted in _Zurich Insurance (Singapore) Pte Ltd v B-Gold Interior Design & Construction Pte Ltd_ <span class="citation">[2008] SGCA 27</span> (“ _Zuric h Insurance_ ”), in

 identifying and giving effect to the parties’ intention which is objectively ascertained. [note: 29] In